Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 6. Determine the resources you have and the ones you’ll need.

-Your customer journey map is going to touch on nearly every part of your business.
-This will highlight all the resources that go into creating the customer experience.
+Your customer journey map will touch on nearly every part of your business and highlight all the resources involved in creating the customer experience.

 For example, maybe your map highlights that your team doesn’t have the tools to follow up with customers.
 Using your map, you can advise management to invest in customer service tools to help your team manage customer demand.

-By including these new tools in your map, you can accurately predict how they'll impact your business and drive outsized value.
-This makes it much easier to convince gatekeepers and decision-makers to invest in your proposals.
+By including these new tools in your map, you can accurately predict how they’ll impact your business and drive outsized value.
+This makes convincing gatekeepers and decision-makers to invest in your proposals much easier.

 7. Take the customer journey yourself.